ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The number of workers to create in each zone.
 This value is required, and must be 1 or greater.</dd>

 <dt><code>--hardware <em>ISOLATION</em></code></dt>
 <dd>The level of hardware isolation for your worker node.
-Use `dedicated` if you want to have available physical resources dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
+Use `dedicated` if you want to have available physical resources that are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.
 For bare metal machine types, specify `dedicated`.
 This value is required.</dd>

 <dt><code>--labels <em>LABELS</em></code></dt>
 <dd>The labels that you want to assign to the workers in your pool.
 Example: `<key1>=<val1>`,`<key2>=<val2>`</dd>